Fruit & Vegetable Benefits, Growing Tips & Recipes

 Organic Treatment Methods

-• 1 tablespoon baking soda
+• We are seeing that only 1 tablespoon baking soda is needed for this recipe.

-• 1 gallon of water
+• As per the requirements, you need 1 gallon of water regarding this preparation.

 When to Seek Professional Help

-When more than 30% of your plant shows disease symptoms, it’s time to call in the pros.
-Some diseases like Panama disease can’t be cured with home remedies – you need the big guns.
+When more than 30% of your plant actually shows disease signs, you should definitely call professional help.
+Some diseases like Panama disease cannot be treated with home remedies and require proper medical treatment itself.
+Further, such conditions need advanced medical intervention for effective cure.

 Harvesting Your Bananas